enterprisemodules/oracle_demo/README.md

 ## Running puppet

-Although puppet normaly is running client-server mode, for simplicity in this demo we will use the masterless approach.
-That means you have to run puppet manualy.
+Although puppet normally is running client-server mode, for simplicity in this demo we will use the masterless approach.
+That means you have to run puppet manually.
 The command is:

 ```
 puppet apply /etc/puppetlabs/code/environments/production/manifests/site.pp